kapmahc/fly-2/vue/README.md

-# fly
+# dashboard

-> A complete open source e-commerce solution.
+> Frontend of fly by vue.js

 ## Build Setup